BradleyCodeU/bradleycodeu.github.io/_aicc/u01numbersAndStrings/randomMusic/instructions.md

 NOTE: Structure your code so the generator plays a short phrase, not just one note.
 Use `frameCount` to space notes out in time.

-NOTE: If you use mp3s, you should load sounds in the `preload()` function. [https://p5js.org/reference/p5/preload/](https://p5js.org/reference/p5/preload/)
+NOTE: Load sounds in the setup function using both the async and await keywords.

+Use the async keyword with the setup function [https://beta.p5js.org/reference/p5/async_await/](https://beta.p5js.org/reference/p5/async_await/)

+Inside of setup, use the keyword await when you call the loadSound() function [https://p5js.org/reference/p5/loadSound/](https://p5js.org/reference/p5/loadSound/)

 NOTE: Change `createCanvas(400, 400);` to `createCanvas(windowWidth, windowHeight);` so visuals fill the screen.